 Serving the Greater Detroit Region

-As the first Democrat to represent this district since 1893, U.S. Rep. Gary Peters has focused his efforts on uniting our communities by fighting for the things that we can all agree on - a stronger local economy, more good paying jobs across our region and a fair chance for everyone to succeed.
+U.S. Rep. Gary Peters has focused his efforts on uniting our communities by fighting for the things that we can all agree on - a stronger local economy, more good paying jobs across our region and a fair chance for everyone to succeed.

 When Gary was first sworn into office in 2009, the future of Michigan’s economy was in serious jeopardy.
 Following the collapse on Wall Street, our auto industry was on the verge of bankruptcy, thousands of Michiganders were out of work through no fault of their own, and many seniors wondered how they could ever afford to retire.